-Letters of Intent due:
+Letters of Intent due: June 29, 2022

 The first criterion is to be ensured by the Chartered Professional Accountants of Canada's review of the letter of intent.
-The timeliness criterion is addressed by requiring a detailed time line in the proposal showing expected dates for production of reports or working papers.
+The timeliness criterion is addressed by requiring a detailed timeline in the proposal showing expected dates for production of reports or working papers.
 The reports or working papers must be completed within 24 months.
 The quality is ensured by the expertise provided by the CAAA Research Committee’s examination / approval of the proposal.

-Applicants are requested to submit a one-page letter of intent outlining the area and objectives of the research using the form below.
-Do not send this letter of intent to CPA Canada.
-It will be forwarded by the CAAA office to CPA Canada for comment on the relevance to the accounting profession.
-Feedback to the applicants will be returned through the Chair of the CAAA Research Committee by the end of April.
+Applicants are requested to submit a one- to two-page letter of intent outlining the area(s) and objectives of the research using the form below.
+The letter of intent should also refer to the project’s relevance to the Foresight Initiative.

 Submit a Letter of Intent